ruby/www.ruby-lang.org/en/community/weblogs/index.md

 ### Spreading the Word

-You can contact the authors of the above blogs, if you are covering a topic they’d be interested in.
+If you're interested in writing for any of the above blogs, you should contact the authors.

 Ruby is also a common topic on [reddit][reddit], and [Hacker News][hn], in their respective programming news.
-If you find some brilliant code out there, be sure to let them know!
+If you find some brilliant code out there, be sure to share!

 [rubyflow]: http://www.rubyflow.com/